MyForkProjects/https-github.com-47deg-android-swipelistview/README.md

 An Android List View implementation with support for drawable cells and many other swipe related features.

+We are actively seeking commiters and maintainers that want to contribute to this OS project.
+Please open an issue indicating you want to help out.
+Thanks!

 - [Introduction](#introduction)
 - [Download](#download)
   - [Maven Dependency](#maven-dependency)